openshift-cs/rosaworkshop/OSD3.11/12-hpa.md

 ![CPU](/images/12-grafana-cpu.png)

-If you mouse over the graph the tool will display the names and corresponding CPU consumption of each pod as seen below.
+Mmouse over the graph and the tool will display the names and corresponding CPU consumption of each pod as seen below.

 ![CPU](/images/12-grafana-metrics.png)